Committees and Volunteers

 Committees and groups include:

-JWA Board of Directors – The JWA Bylaws mandate a board of directors that is composed of between 9 and 14 members.
+JWA Board of Directors – The JWA Bylaws mandate a board of directors is now composed of between 5 and 9 directors.
 The JWA Board is the management authority overseeing all activities within the Woodlands.
 The board meets four times a year for required quarterly meetings and, on rare occasion, for a special meeting to address some compelling issue.

 Community Outreach Subcommittee – Monitors the JWA website, oversees the production of educational and informational brochures, and facilitates communication between the JWA, its membership, and the overall community.